perkycrow/perky/core/Readme.md

 ### Registry
 A Map-like collection class that adds event notifications when items are added, removed, or the collection is cleared.
 It includes utility methods for invoking methods on all contained items.

+### ActionController
+The `ActionController` manages actions and their associated callbacks.
+It allows registering actions, attaching execution hooks, and invoking them in a controlled manner.

+### ActionDispatcher
+The `ActionDispatcher` facilitates communication between different parts of the system.
+It functions as a router.

 ### Manifest
 A configuration and metadata management system.
 It handles: